Worldwide Photographic Journeys

 Normally shrouded in mist, our final stop on the tour is at a lodge that enjoys spectacular views of Arenal’s near-perfect conical summit when she dares to show herself to the world.

-From our comfortable abode, we will explore ancient forests, azure streams and hot springs that will introduce us to another realm of photographic subjects.
+From our comfortable lodge, we will explore ancient forests, azure streams and hot springs that will introduce us to another realm of photographic subjects.
 The lodge grounds are dotted with flowering and fruiting trees that, when they bring forth their bounties, attract a myriad of wonderful birds like beautiful Scarlet-thighed Dacnis’.
-Other avian jewels we might find in these forests include Blue and Gold Tanager, Green Honeycreeper, Blue Grey Tanager and Shining Honeycreeper.
+Other avian jewels we might find in these forests include Yellow-throated Toucan, Green Honeycreeper, Blue Grey Tanager, Black-crested Coquette and Shining Honeycreeper.
 If you are lucky enough to have a ground-floor room it is sometimes possible to see the lodge’s tame Great Curassows wandering past your door on their way to feast at the lodge’s feeders.

 Each day, a breakfast of fresh fruit is served to the forest wildlife.
 Here we have a chance to capture incredible photos of Montezuma Oropendola, Crested Guan, Keel-billed Toucan and Collared Aracari.
 Whatever the birds don’t eat, a group of cheeky White-nosed Coatis might come and clean up from the ground below the feeders.